Boron: Carbides

+Boron carbide's structure is only approximately reflected in its formula of B4C, and it shows a clear depletion of carbon from this suggested stoichiometric ratio.
+This is due to its very complex structure.
+The substance can be seen with empirical formula B12C3 (i.e., with B12 dodecahedra being a motif), but with less carbon, as the suggested C3 units are replaced with C-B-C chains, and some smaller (B6) octahedra are present as well (see the boron carbide article for structural analysis).
+The repeating polymer plus semi-crystalline structure of boron carbide gives it great structural strength per weight.

+Borides

+Binary metal-boron compounds, the metal borides, contain only boron and a metal.
+They are metallic, very hard, with high melting points.
+TiB2, ZrB2, and HfB2 have melting points above 3000 °C. Some metal borides find specialized applications as hard materials for cutting tools.

 Occurrence

-Boron is rare in the Universe and solar system due to trace formation in the Big Bang and in stars.
-It is formed in minor amounts in cosmic ray spallation nucleosynthesis and may be found uncombined in cosmic dust and meteoroid materials.
+Boron is rare in the universe and solar system.
+The amount of boron formed in the Big Bang was negligible.
+Boron is not generated in the normal course of stellar nucleosynthesis, and is destroyed in stellar interiors.

-In the high oxygen environment of Earth, boron is always found fully oxidized to borate.
+In the high oxygen environment of the Earth's surface, boron is always found fully oxidized to borate.
 Boron does not appear on Earth in elemental form.
 Extremely small traces of elemental boron were detected in Lunar regolith.

 Although boron is a relatively rare element in the Earth's crust, representing only 0.001% of the crust mass, it can be highly concentrated by the action of water, in which many borates are soluble.
 It is found naturally combined in compounds such as borax and boric acid (sometimes found in volcanic spring waters).
-About a hundred borate minerals are known.
+Over a hundred borate minerals are known.

-On 5 September 2017, scientists reported that the Curiosity rover detected boron, an essential ingredient for life on Earth, on the planet Mars.
-Such a finding, along with previous discoveries that water may have been present on ancient Mars, further supports the possible early habitability of Gale Crater on Mars.

 Production

-Economically important sources of boron are the minerals colemanite, rasorite (kernite), ulexite and tincal.
-Together these constitute 90% of mined boron-containing ore.
+Economically important sources of boron are the minerals colemanite, rasorite (kernite), ulexite, and tincal.
+Together, these constitute 90% of mined boron-containing ore.
 The largest global borax deposits known, many still untapped, are in Central and Western Turkey, including the provinces of Eskişehir, Kütahya and Balıkesir.
 Global proven boron mineral mining reserves exceed one billion metric tonnes, against a yearly production of about four million tonnes.